How can I get invited to the Honors College or the Honors Academy? How do I find out more about the Honors College at Rutgers University?

 Congratulations on being accepted into the Rutgers School of Engineering!
 The profile quality of our student body has been increasing at an unprecedented rate for the past several years, and you are presently in a very competitive pool of students that have been accepted to Rutgers University.

-This year’s applicant pool for the Engineering Honors Academy was even more competitive than previous years.
+This year’s applicant pool for the Engineering Honors Academy was even more competitive than in previous years.
 Based on your student profile in comparison to your peers, the Engineering Honors Academy Application Review Committee has decided not to extend you an offer.

 Keep in mind that the Engineering Honors Academy is not the only honors entity that exists within the School of Engineering.
 In our School of Engineering, nearly every engineering discipline has an associated Honor Society.
 If you maintain exceptional grades in comparison to your peers in your major, you will be invited to be inducted into the Honor Society related to your major.
 Furthermore, if you maintain exceptional grades in comparison to your peers, you will be invited to be inducted into the very prestigious Tau Beta Pi.
 Tau Beta Pi is the oldest engineering honor society for honors engineering students who have shown a history of academic achievement and a commitment to personal and professional integrity.